Mountain/Country > Yengo Country

 Not something you see every day, about 200-300 metres to the right of this natural arch is a cave with faint charcoal drawings and just out of sight down to the left are a few caves and shelters with hand stencils and artwork.

-In this cave there are some drawings and paintings but like most sites very faded, some hand stencils out front and if you look closely up the back of the cave as well.
-In caves to the left and right are more evidence of occupation with more hand stencils and a Kangaroo in charcoal which is the best of the drawings to show.
+In this cave just down from the natural arch there are some drawings and paintings but like most sites very faded.
+Some hand stencils out the front as you can see are still very visible and if you look closely up the back of the cave as well.
+In caves to the left and right are more evidence of occupation with more hand stencils and a Kangaroo in charcoal which is the best of the drawings to show in below images.